v8p1197/robotiq/README.md

 ## Status

+This repository forks [ros-industrial/robotiq](https://github.com/ros-industrial/robotiq).
+It keeps only the Robotiq driver library, and solves compiling issues when integrating the library with external caktin packages.

 As of 2021-05-28, it would appear this repository is ***unmaintained***.

 Robotiq is not maintaining the packages in this repository and the last active maintainer ([jproberge](https://github.com/jproberge)) does not appear to be active any more.